-(Report No 22/240)
+Report No. (22/270)

-Please note that this statement sets out outstanding decisions of this committee along with an update and estimated completion date.
+Please note that this statement sets out outstanding decisions of Council / this committee / sub-committee along with an update and estimated completion date.
 Actions which are overdue are shaded for ease of reference.
-Where an update reflects that an action is complete then the Committee's agreement will be sought to its removal from the OBS.
+Where an update reflects that an action is complete then agreement will be sought to its removal from the OBS.